 What we do

-VMRay delivers 3rd generation threat analysis and detection using advanced agentless hypervisor-based dynamic analysis.
+VMRay delivers advanced threat analysis and detection that combines a unique agentless hypervisor-based network sandbox with a real-time reputation engine.
+The combination provides both fast, high volume file classification and deep malware analysis.
 The VMRay Analyzer is platform independent and highly scalable, the result of a decade of R&D by some of the world’s leading experts on dynamic malware analysis.
 By monitoring at the hypervisor level, it is undetectable by malware running in the target operating system.
-VMRay Inc. serves leading enterprises around the world.
+VMRay serves leading enterprises around the world.

 Who we are